-At this time, rent adjustment by the AAF in the Category 2 programs is not subject to comparability.
+At this time Category 2 programs are not subject to comparability.
 (Comparability will again apply if HUD establishes regulations for conducting comparability studies under 42 U.S.C.
-1437f(c)(2)(C).).
+1437f(c)(2)(C).)
 Rents are adjusted by applying the full amount of the applicable AAF under this notice.
 The applicable AAF is determined as follows:

-- The Table 1 AAF is used for a unit occupied by a new family since the last annual contract anniversary. - The Table 2 AAF is used for a unit occupied by the same family as at the time of the last annual contract anniversary.
+• The Table 1 AAF is used for a unit occupied by a new family since the last annual contract anniversary.

+• The Table 2 AAF is used for a unit occupied by the same family as at the time of the last annual contract anniversary.